hbeyer/libreto-transform/README.md

 # libreto-transform
-Set of scripts for transforming library reconstruction data into reusable data formats (RDF, TEI, SOLR)
+Set of scripts for transforming library reconstruction data into reusable data formats (RDF, TEI, SOLR) and generating a Frontend in static HTML

 *Autor: Hartmut Beyer (beyer@hab.de)*